 Dry-needling is the use of fine acupuncture needles, to replicate the benefits of cortisone injection, without the use of medication.
 It is commonly used for stubborn injuries that don't respond to traditional treatments, like massage.
-Tight contracted muscle tissue can be resistant to massage, and therefore remain tight and pain producing.
+Tight contracted muscle tissue can be resistant to massage, and therefore remain tight and pain producing after treatment.
+This is where dry-needling works well.

 Dry-needling was developed through extensive studies, where western doctors found that the application of the needle alone, when performing a cortisone injection, was playing a significant part in pain relief and injury recovery.
 When the needle is applied into the tight tissue, that tissue releases, allowing it to function normally again and recover.